 It has been a year since your father passed away, but still the anguish and loneliness creep in and you continue to grieve by hibernating in the corners of your room or playing busy with work, or simply crying yourself to sleep most nights.
 You might think, “Will I ever get over my Dad’s death?
 Will I ever be happy again?”

 Losing someone we love is one of the most difficult things that we can ever experience.
 Though death is a natural phenomenon, that fact is easier understood than accepted.
 It can never be dealt with just like that.
 But as the saying goes, this too shall pass, and it will.
-But then, sometimes you wonder if the pain is ever going to end.
+But then sometimes you wonder if the pain is ever going to end.
 How long is the normal way to grieve?
 Can you do something about it?

 Understanding the Stages of Grief and Loss

 - Depression.
-This type of depression is intermittent.
-It is something that one feels when he has gotten over the denial, shock and the anger.
-Therefore, it does not come right away.
-It is something that can occur any time of the day, week or month and can last for a long time.
+“Depression is a serious and tricky illness.
+Unfortunately, it can also go unrecognized for a long period of time” That’s according to Dr. Kurt Smith, LMFT, LPCC, AFC.
+But with grief, this type of depression is intermittent and is something that one feels when he has gotten over the denial, shock and the anger.
+Therefore, it does not come right away but is something can occur anytime of the day, week or month and can last for a long time.
 Usually, depression sets in when you have realized that your loved one really isn’t coming back ever.
 Depression could be the longest – and the loneliest – phase in the process of grieving.
 You’ll know you’re depressed when you’ve lost your appetite, constantly anxious, can’t sleep at night, and always crying.